-The Company has recorded the amount reasonably estimated to the extent possible at the end of the fiscal year under review, although it might vary from now on, since it is difficult to identify the whole situation of the damage.
+The Company has recorded the amount reasonably estimated to the extent possible at the end of the fiscal year under review, although it might vary from now on, since it is difficult to understand the entire damage situation of Fukushima Daiichi Nuclear Power Station Unit 1 through 4.

-In addition, regarding costs related to the decommissioning of the Fukushima Daiichi Nuclear Power Station, the details of the costs and the relationship between asset retirement obligations and other reserves and provisions are explained in "[Notes Regarding Accounting Estimates], 1.
-Reserves and Provisions for Expenses and/or Losses for Settling the Nuclear Accident and Preparing for Decommissioning, etc. of the Fukushima Daiichi Nuclear Power Station."
-7. Method of Recording Amortization of Suspense Account for Decommissioning Related Nuclear Power Facilities and Contribution for Facilitating Nuclear Reactor Decommission
+In addition, the relationship among the costs, asset retirement obligations and other reserves are explained in "[Notes Regarding Accounting Estimates], 1.
+Reserves and Provisions for Expenses and/or Losses for Settling the Nuclear Accident and Preparing for Decommissioning, etc., of the Fukushima Daiichi Nuclear Power Station."

+7. Method of Recording Amortization of Suspense Account for Decommissioning Related Nuclear Power Facilities and Contribution for Facilitating Nuclear Reactor Decommission regulations, etc. shall be recovered through wheeling charges collected from general electricity transmission and distribution utilities applying the accounting system.

 The decommissioning accounting system has been established to facilitate the implementation of decommissioning of nuclear power reactors, among other purposes.
-Accordingly, the remaining carrying value, etc. of a reactor decommissioned in line with changes in the energy policy and safety regulations, etc. shall be recovered through wheeling charges collected from general electricity transmission and distribution utilities applying the accounting system.
+Accordingly, the remaining carrying value, etc. of a reactor decommissioned in line with changes in the energy policy and safety